 Pretty much any time.
 The earliest shows at the Fringe tend to start around 9-10am – some of them kids' shows, others include things like stalwarts Shakespeare Shorts – and run throughout the day and evening into the wee hours, with some acts taking the stage just before midnight.
 There are also a number of walks and exhibitions, which will be available all day, so it's really all up to you!

 How long are the performances?

 Average would probably be 1-1.5 hours, especially for stand-up shows.
 There are a few full-length (i.e. 2.5 hour) ones in there, and some last just 20-30 minutes.
 The record we've got for shows seen in a day is 10, but we did practically forget who we were by the end of the last show on that particular occasion.

 How much are tickets?

-There are a whole range of ticket prices at the Fringe, from absolutely nothing (you heard us right – in 2014 there were more than 800 free shows thanks largely to the Free Fringe) up to around £25.
+There are a whole range of ticket prices at the Fringe, from absolutely nothing (you heard us right – this year there are 697 free shows thanks largely to the Free Fringe) up to around £35.
 On average you'd probably expect to pay about a tenner.
 You can also take advantage of the half-price hut run by the Fringe Society, and some shows have 2-for-1 days, often earlier in their runs.